Arizona Rattlers: AFL (2008–2016)

-Move from the AFL to the IFL
+IFL (2017–present)

-On October 17, 2016, the Rattlers announced they had left the AFL and joined the Indoor Football League for the 2017 season.
+On October 17, 2016, the Rattlers announced they had left the AFL and joined the Indoor Football League (IFL) for the 2017 season.
 Owner Ron Shurts said that it was possible that the AFL would have to go on hiatus in 2017, and wasn't sure the fans would return in 2018 if that happened.
 The move made Phoenix by far the largest market in the IFL.
 They made their IFL debut on February 17, 2017, at the defending six-time IFL Champions Sioux Falls Storm, but lost 40–29.
 On June 24, 2017, the Rattlers faced the Nebraska Danger in the Intense Conference Championship and won 62–36.
 They defeated the reigning champion Sioux Falls Storm 50–41 in the 2017 United Bowl on July 8, 2017.

 On April 29, 2018, the Rattlers defeated the Cedar Rapids Titans 84–83 and earned their 300th win in franchise history.
-The Rattlers went on to qualify for the 2018 United Bowl, but lost to the Iowa Barnstormers.
+The Rattlers would go on to qualify for the 2018 playoffs, but lost to the Sioux Falls Storm in the Semifinals.

-In 2019, the Rattlers went undefeated through the regular season with a 14–0 record.
-At the end of the season, their playoff games were moved to Gila River Arena after the Talking Stick Resort Arena closed for renovations.
-The Rattlers lost to the Sioux Falls Storm 56–53, with coach Guy heavily blaming officiating.
+In 2019, the Rattlers went undefeated throughout the regular season, finishing with a 14–0 record.
+At the end of the season, their playoff games were moved to Gila River Arena (now Desert Diamond Arena) after the Talking Stick Resort Arena closed for renovations.
+The Rattlers lost (56-53) to the Sioux Falls Storm in the 2019 United Bowl, with coach Guy heavily blaming officiating.
 With Talking Stick Resort Arena planned to be closed through the 2020 season and possibly into the 2021 season, the Rattlers agreed to a lease at Gila River Arena in the interim.

-After their 2020 season was cancelled during the COVID-19 pandemic and the 2021 season was pushed back, the Rattlers announced they would be returning to downtown Phoenix for their 2021 season home games at Footprint Center, formerly known as Talking Stick Resort Arena.
+After their 2020 season was canceled during the COVID-19 pandemic and the 2021 season was pushed back, the Rattlers announced they would be returning to downtown Phoenix for their 2021 season home games at Footprint Center, formerly known as Talking Stick Resort Arena.